Improving your efficiency

 You may even find that reusable plastic pallets are your best option if you have an efficient returnable supply chain setup.

-Optimise packaging
+Optimise your packaging

 Maximising the efficiency of your pallets

-Configure pallets
+Configure your pallets

-Appropriate stacking patterns
+Figure out appropriate stacking patterns

 How your packing team loads products onto your pallets plays a significant role in how well-optimised they are.